I Don’t want a baby but i’m pregnant.

 • “I’m pregnant and need to know my options.”

-If you relate to any of these concerns, read on for information and assistance on the next steps.
+If you relate to any of these concerns, read on for information about our unexpected pregnancy services and assistance on the next steps.

 Parenting

 While you may feel scared right now, choosing to parent is an option.
 For some, an unexpected pregnancy transforms their life for the better.
 They look back on the fear and uncertainty that arose when they first learned of the pregnancy.
-When looking back on those thoughts of, “I don’t want to be pregnant”, they realize that the child is the greatest gift they have received.
+When looking back on those thoughts of not wanting to be pregnant, they realize that the child is the greatest gift they have received.

 Costs of Parenting

 First, consider the cost of parenting.
 It is estimated to cost $233,610 to raise a child to the age of 18.
-This does not take into account the amount of time and emotional energy it takes to raise a child.
+This does not consider the time and emotional energy it takes to raise a child.

 Support System

-Also, consider how strong your support system is.
+Also, consider the strength of your support system.
 Does the father want to be involved?
-Do you have other family or friends that will support you and help with childcare?
+Do you have other family or friends who will support you and help with childcare?

 Your Personal Goals

-It’s also important to think about your goals and the way a child fits into the picture.
+It’s also important to consider your life goals and how a child fits into the picture.
 Some pregnant women realize that pursuing educational and career goals would be too challenging with a child.

 Pregnant and Don’t Want the Baby?

 A parent has a loving and beautiful role in a child’s life.
-But you do not have to become one if you are not ready.
+But you do not have to become a parent if you are not ready.
 You may have recently discovered you’re pregnant and still feel that you do not want to parent.

-If you are unsure of what to do, an Adoption Specialist from Texas Adoption Center would be happy to talk to you and sort through parenthood’s pros and cons.
-That way, you can have a feeling of confidence and peace in knowing that you chose the best option.
+If you are unsure what to do, an Adoption Specialist from Texas Adoption Center would be happy to discuss parenthood’s pros and cons.
+That way, you can feel confident and at peace knowing that you chose the best option.

 Terminating the Pregnancy When You Don’t Want a Baby

 If you are pregnant and don’t want the baby, terminating the pregnancy may be another option.
 This is a hard topic to discuss and a hard option to consider.
 Nonetheless, it is an option that may be available to you.
-However, it is also an option that must be given appropriate consideration before the final decision is made.
+However, it is also an option that must be considered appropriately before making a final decision.

 If you are stressed and anxious and can only think, “I don’t want to be pregnant,” take time to calm down and fully consider this option.
 You mustn’t make this permanent decision in a rushed state when emotions are running high.